-Leber congenital amaurosis is genetically heterogeneous with 16 known gene mutations associated with the phenotype.
+Leber congenital amaurosis is genetically heterogeneous with at least 18 known gene mutations associated with the phenotype.
 It is also clinically heterogeneous both within and among families and this is the major obstacle to the delineation of individual clinicogenetic entities.
 As more patients are genotyped, it is likely that more precise genotype-phenotype correlations will emerge.
 At the present time, however, it is not possible to use clinical findings alone to distinguish individual conditions.

 LCA type OMIM# Locus Gene Symbol

 LCA 4 604393 17p13.1 AIPL1

 LCA 12 610612 1q32.3 RD3